 NICOLE SNELL :: senior national speaker

 Nicole received a full scholarship to Cal State Long Beach as a President’s Scholar, and graduated Summa Cum Laude with a BA in Speech Communication.
 She is a passionate advocate for social justice & gender equality.
-Her self-defense training includes IMPACT LA where she is also an instructor, FAST defense & the GFB Speaker Academy and local self-defense classes.
-In addition, she has completed 40 hours of Victim Advocacy Training.
+Her self-defense training includes IMPACT LA where she is also an instructor, FAST defense & the GFB Speaker Academy.
+In addition, she is an NACP Credentialed Advocate.
 When not traveling with GFB, Nicole works as a lead facilitator with a social theater company that is contracted with the Department of Navy Sexual Assault Prevention & Response Office to provide bystander intervention training to service members at military installations worldwide.
 Nicole is also an active volunteer for Taking the Reins, an LA based non-profit organization that teaches leadership, responsibility and confidence to underserved middle- and high-school girls through horse care, riding & urban farming.
-In her spare time Nicole works as a freelance Line Producer & Media Consultant, rides horses, hikes, practices archery, scuba dives and loves to explore the world.
+In her spare time Nicole rides horses, hikes, practices archery, scuba dives and loves to explore the world.

 GINA KIRKLAND :: president + den mother